ethics-workshop/2023/content/index.rst

-:title: The First International Workshop on Ethics in Computer
+:title: The Second International Workshop on Ethics in Computer
         Security
-:date: 2022-02-5 18:00
+:date: 2022-10-5 18:00
 :save_as: index.html
 :page_order: 0

 ===========================================================================
-The 1st International Workshop on Ethics in Computer Security (EthiCS 2022)
+The 2nd International Workshop on Ethics in Computer Security (EthiCS 2023)
 ===========================================================================

-Co-located with `the 7th IEEE European Symposium on Security and Privacy. <https://www.ieee-security.org/TC/EuroSP2022/>`__ June 10, 2022.
+Co-located with `The Network and Distributed System Security (NDSS'23). <https://https://www.ndss-symposium.org/ndss2023/>`__ February 27, 2023.